Annemie Rose Janssen

 As I dived back into academia, my journey has taken me across various ecological realms, equipping me with the knowledge and skills required to address complex environmental challenges and conduct impactful research, spanning deep-sea shark physiology, marine mammal conservation, Southern Ocean dynamics, nature-based solutions, and all things kelp.

-Today, my lab coat may smell like seaweed and my hair may be beyond repair, courtesy of saltwater damage, but I feel like a phycological Indiana Jones, diving into tangled kelp forests armed with my data sheets and a heart full of curiosity.
+Today, my lab coat may smell like seaweed and my hair may be beyond repair, courtesy of saltwater damage, but I feel like a physiological Indiana Jones, diving into tangled kelp forests armed with my data sheets and a heart full of curiosity.

 Project: Physiological Insights into Kelp Resilience and Adaptation To Environmental Stressors: A Roadmap for Restoration